Chrrxs/CTN/README.md

 # Completed Trade Notifier (Roblox)
-This is a completed trade notifier for Vector that gives you the value (from rolimon) and the RAP of a trade.
+This is a completed trade notifier that gives you the value (from rolimon) and the RAP of a trade.
 This was previously closed source but it is now open source with the GPU License meaning you can not distribute this as a paid product.
 However, you can add onto it and use it for personal use!

 # How to setup (Windows)
 Requirements: